Notice the persistent drop in practice income

 Successful businesses, such as McDonalds, can be compared to a “turn-key” system.
 Everything in every franchise is done exactly the same everywhere.
 If you have a detailed list for every job in your office, any newly hired employee for that spot knows exactly what they are expected to do—and you eliminate the troublesome job of trying to train them.

 The business system you develop is the secret to your ultimate success.
 While you are on vacation, or at medical meetings in another area of the country, new patients are joining your practice, your office jobs are being maintained properly, and the usual functions of your office continue.
-You never want to entertain the idea that, “when I’m away, we don’t make any money,” which is exactly how most physicians truly feel.
+You never want to entertain the idea that, “when I’m away, we don’t make any money.”

 Once your vision of where you want to be in 20 or 30 years is clear in your minds-eye, it’s just a matter of completing the blueprint and setting up shop.